 Previous GeneCards Identifiers for PIK3C3 Gene

 GeneCards Summary for PIK3C3 Gene

-PIK3C3 (Phosphatidylinositol 3-Kinase, Catalytic Subunit Type 3) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include protein kinase activity and 1-phosphatidylinositol-3-kinase activity.
+PIK3C3 (Phosphatidylinositol 3-Kinase Catalytic Subunit Type 3) is a Protein Coding gene.
+Diseases associated with PIK3C3 include myopathy, centronuclear.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and binding.
 An important paralog of this gene is PIK3CB.

 UniProtKB/Swiss-Prot for PIK3C3 Gene

-Catalytic subunit of the PI3K complex that mediates formation of phosphatidylinositol 3-phosphate which plays a key role in initiation and maturation of autophagosomes.
+Catalytic subunit of the PI3K complex that mediates formation of phosphatidylinositol 3-phosphate; different complex forms are believed to play a role in multiple membrane trafficking pathways: PI3KC3-C1 is involved in initiation of autophagosomes and PI3KC3-C2 in maturation of autophagosomes and endocytosis.
+Involved in regulation of degradative endocytic trafficking and required for the abcission step in cytokinesis, probably in the context of PI3KC3-C2 (PubMed:20643123, PubMed:20208530).
 Involved in the transport of lysosomal enzyme precursors to lysosomes.
-Required for the abcission step in cytokinesis.
-Required for transport from early to late endosomes.
+Required for transport from early to late endosomes (By similarity).

 PI 3-Kinases (phosphoinositide 3-kinases, PI 3-Ks) are a family of lipid kinases capable of phosphorylating the 3'OH of the inositol ring of phosphoinositides.
 They are responsible for coordinating a diverse range of cell functions including proliferation and survival.